Bachelor of Arts/Bachelor of Science Major Program Requirements

 A major program within a single discipline requires at least 30, but no more than 48, credits.
 All must be graded credits.
 Students must take at least one-half of the major program at Mary Washington, earning a grade-point average of 2.00 in the courses.
 Many students complete two major programs to satisfy diverse personal or career interests.
 The maximum overlap allowed in the case of double majors is nine (9) credits.
 Students who intend to “double major” should also read the section titled “Second Degree or Post-Baccalaureate Major.”

-In addition to majors in the traditional arts and sciences disciplines, the University offers a B.A./B.S Special Major Program.
+In addition to majors in the traditional arts and sciences disciplines, the University offers an interdisciplinary special major program leading to a general liberal arts and studies degree (either B.A. or B.S., depending on the content of the curriculum).
 A student and faculty advisor may design a special major program by selecting, from two or more departments, courses that define a coherent field of concentration.
-Examples of recently approved special majors include programs in Biochemistry, Creative Non-Fiction Writing, Italian Studies, Linguistics, Medieval Studies, Public Affairs, Journalism, and Rhetoric and Communication.
-Any student interested in developing a special major program must apply to the College of Arts and Sciences Curriculum Committee prior to completing five courses in the proposed special major program.
-The approval of the Committee is required before a special major program can be undertaken.
-Additional details about special majors are available here.
+Three of these interdisciplinary majors, American Studies, Interdisciplinary Science Studies, and Women and Gender Studies, have their general requirements outlined in this Catalog.
+In other cases, the student working with a faculty member creates the outline of an individualized special major.
+Examples of recently-approved individual special majors include Biochemistry, Creative Non-Fictional Writing, Italian Studies, Linguistics, Medieval Studies, Public Affairs, and Journalism.
+Any student interested in developing an individual special major program must apply to the College of Arts and Sciences Curriculum Committee prior to completing five courses in the proposed special major program.
+The approval of the Committee is required before an individually designed special major program can be undertaken.
+Additional details about special majors are available.
+Majors in American Studies, Interdisciplinary Science Studies, and Women and Gender Studies may be declared through the regular major declaration process.

 To see the requirements for a particular major, use the selection box at the top of this page or click on one of the majors in the list at the left side of this page.